Prices quoted are per student

 The following programs take place at History Park, 1650 Senter Road, San Jose

 Historic Transportation Experience (Grade 2)

 Students experience transportation of yester-year when they ride in an authentic trolley car and learn about how wheels made life easier for early San Joseans.

 When did a kid’s day begin in the 1800s?
-Students will have the chance to roll up their sleeves and perform everyday chores on a California farm–such as washing the family’s clothes, collecting eggs as well as practicing script writing on slate boards during lessons in a one-room schoolhouse — all the while, drawing parallels between the lives of children 100 years ago and their own lives.
+Students will have the chance to perform hand-on activities including collecting eggs, washing clothes and practicing writing on slates during lessons in the schoolhouse.
+A vivid way for kids to make comparisons between the lives of childen 100 years ago and their own lives.
 Note: This program has been re-designed and includes activities from our former program “Then and Now.”

 How did people earn a living and meet their essential needs in early San Jose?
 Students role-play, taking up occupations of the late 19th and early 20th centuries such as those of printmaker, blacksmith, horse groom and doctor.
 In addition to handling tools of the trade, your class will learn about real people living in the past and how their work contributed to community life.

 Standards SS 3.3, 5 CC: This program satisfies the CCR Anchor standard (College and Career Readiness)

 What would it feel like to leave the only home you’ve known and move with your family to a new country?
 Consider which customs would be similar or different.
 Imagine learning a new language.
 Through a variety of hands-on activities, students relate to these experiences and build historical empathy towards immigrants who sought a fresh start in a new land.

 Inspire the pioneer in your students!
 In this highly interactive experience classes plan and prepare for a trip West in a covered wagon.
 They learn about the many hardships pioneers faced as well as what pioneer kids did to entertain themselves on the trail.